hanwenzhang123/hanwenzhang123/README.md

 👩🏻‍ WHO AM I?

-I am Hanwen, I love food, fitness, being in nature, exploring different cultures, fashion/music/movie, and trying to cook different kinds of food when I have free time.
-I am currently living in New York City.
+I am Hanwen, currently living in New York City, I love food, fitness, being in nature, exploring different cultures, listening to music and watching movies, and cooking different kinds of food when I have free time.

 💻 CURRENT WORK

-I am currently working as a Full Stack Software Engineer at a Healthcare company creating software solutions that offer the best user experience involving all stages of SDLC in an Agile methodologies-based development.
+I am working as a Full Stack Software Engineer at a Healthcare company creating software solutions that offer the best user experience involving all stages of SDLC in an Agile methodologies-based development.

 🖥 MY MISSION

-Transitioning my social science background to computer science technologies, I am dedicated to combining both passions in software development and human development to influence the intersection of social impact and technology through solving technical problems and improving user-friendly software products that make people’s lives better, easier, and fuller:
+Transitioning my social science background to computer science technologies, I am dedicated to combining both passions in software development and human development to influence the intersection of social impact and technology through solving technical problems and improving user-friendly software products that make people’s lives better, and easier, and fuller:

 ➤ Master of Science in **Software Development** from Boston University'22 <br>
 ➤ Certificate of **Computer Science** from NYU Tandon School of Engineering'20 <br>